KaoruTaketani/DAQ-JS/13ic/README.md

 ## How to run the sample code in this folder
 1. open a terminal
-1. change directory to this folder
+1. change directory to the top folder
-1. type `node server.js` in the terminal
+1. type `node simulator-motor` in the terminal
 1. open another terminal
 1. change directory to this folder
 1. type `npm i` in the terminal